 HIGHLIGHTS

-- Explore unique ecosystems and wildlife at Lake Manyara
+- Discover the distinct ecosystems and diverse wildlife found at Lake Manyara.

-- Visit the Ngorongoro Crater and its plethora of African wildlife
+- Explore the Ngorongoro Crater and its abundant array of African wildlife.

-Arrive at Kilimanjaro Airport, Tanzania.
-After clearing customs, look for your driver.
-They will be waiting for you, holding a sign with your name.
-Your driver will transport you to the Hotel Moshi.
+Upon your arrival at Kilimanjaro Airport in Tanzania, proceed through customs and search for your driver.
+They will be there, holding a sign with your name.
+Your driver will then take you to Hotel Moshi.

 Overnight at the Hotel (with breakfast) or Similar